How to Define Digital Marketing Objectives and KPIs for your Business

 Cross-selling is a method used to encourage customers to add products that are complementary to the originally purchased item.
 Going by the same example, right before the customer completes the hotel booking; he may have seen an amazing deal on a spa package and added it to the transaction as well.

 Ultimately, if a business has a clear understanding of what their objectives are, it will be possible to align them to the relevant KPIs and metrics.
 This will not only let you know how your efforts are paying off but how you can further improve on them in the long term.
+If you want to read more on different KPIs for digital marketing, take a look at our Top 12 KPI lists for both Search Engine Optimisation (SEO) and Social Media.

 Learn how to research, craft, implement and evaluate a digital marketing plan.
-Gain a comprehensive overview of the most current digital marketing strategies, frameworks, and methodologies practiced by digital marketing industry experts via a 2-day interactive Digital Marketing Strategy workshop.
+Gain a comprehensive overview of the most current digital marketing strategies, frameworks, and methodologies practiced by digital marketing industry experts via a 2-day interactive Digital Marketing Strategy Course.
 Takeaway a toolkit of templates, checklists, cheatsheets, and e-guides to assist in the development and implementation of an effective digital marketing strategy.